 - 1. Potentiometry.
 Indicator electrodes.
 Development of electrical potentials.
 Development of membrane potentials.
 Reference electrodes.
 The liquid junction potential.
 Electrodes selective to molecules.
 Principle and architecture of potentiometric gas sensors.
 Principle and architecture of biocatalytic membrane electrodes.
 Quantitative analysis by potentiometry.
 Direct potentiometric methods.
 Calibration methods.
 Errors in potentiometry.
 Potentiometric titrations. - 2.
 Coulometry.
 Principle of coulometric titrations.
 Advantages of coulometric titrations.
 Various types of coulometric titrations: Acid-base titrations; precipitation titrations; complex-formation titrations; oxidation reduction titrations.
 Electrochemical cells for coulometry.
+Problems.

-Problems. - 3.
-Voltammetry.
+3. Voltammetry.
 Principles of voltammetric sensors.
 Applications.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

-Search for, analysis and synthesis of data and information, with the use of the necessary technology and Project planning and management

-Showing social, professional and ethical responsibility and sensitivity to gender issues
+General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
+Search for, analysis and synthesis of data and information, Project planning and management with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas